Bulgarian alphabet: Detailed table

 The grave accent is used to distinguish the pronoun ѝ 'her' from the conjunction и 'and'. Ѝ is not considered a separate letter but rather a special form of И.

 Writing

 The early-20th-century Bulgarian typeface (top) is that of modern Russian.
 The contemporary Bulgarian typeface (bottom) is more distinctive.

-Bulgarian is usually described as having a phonemic orthography, meaning that words are spelt the way they are pronounced.
-This is largely true, but there are exceptions.
-Three of the most cited examples are:
+Bulgarian is usually described as having a phonemic orthography, meaning that words are spelt the way they are pronounced with the exception of allophones (i.e. phones in complementary distribution).
+Examples of these follow thusly: